 JPA/Hibernate: Pragmatic Data Access That Scales

 If your dev team is like mine, Java is the opinionated back-end language.
-We’ve recently refactored how the teams access data in order to become more consistent and leverage ORM.
+We’ve recently refactored how the teams access data to become more consistent and use ORM.
 Below are some lessons learned.

 JPA/Hibernate through Spring gives you productive data access.
 It maps objects to tables, tracks changes, and writes SQL.
 This saves time.
 It also hides costs that show up in production.